 Create an event webpage dedicated to technical needs.

 - Include ways to contact you during the event in case of technical needs.
-Add the event email address, a phone number, a chat messaging service
+Add an event email address, a phone number, a chat messaging service.

-Good examples of “How It Works” event webpages you can review.
+Good examples of “How It Works” event webpage dedicated to tech needs.

 Communicating technical requirements through multiple channels is the best way to help your participants.
 Make sure to create and send your attendees a well constructed email with technical requirements the day before and day of the event.